pothos-dev/zeno/README.md

 | Dispatch | Dispatch       | ✔️  |
 | Action   | Message        | ❗  |
 | Reducer  | MessageHandler | ❗  |

-If you want to use this with react, add `react-zeno` to your project.

 ## Getting Started